 Due to the dynamic nature of the Internet, sometimes Internet websites and web material that do not fall into these categories are blocked by the filter.
 In the event that a District student or employee feels that a website or web content has been improperly blocked by the District's filter and this website or web content is appropriate for access by District students, Board Policy 6320 should be followed to request that the website be opened on District computers.
-In the event that a parent or District patron feels that a website or web content is appropriate for access by District students, the process described below should be followed:
+In the event that a parent or District patron feels that a website or web content has been improperly blocked by the District's filter and this website or web content is appropriate for access by District students, Board Policy 6320 should be followed to request that the website or web content has been improperly blocked by the District's filter and this website or web content is appropriate for access by District students, the process described below should be followed: